Cooking Pork Chops

 Do you have a plan to grill smoked pork chops on a weekend or camping trip?
 If you are thinking now, how can you cook them?
 Don’t think more.
 This platform brings a solution for you.
-First of all, choose any grill type from one of them, such as charcoal grill, gas grill, or pellet grill.
+First of all, choose any grill type from one of them, such as infrared grill, or Smoker grill combo.

 Clean the grill very carefully.
 Switch on your grill and preheat it at medium-high heat temperature 350 F degrees.
 Brush your grill grates by lightly using vegetable oil, even if you can also use different cooking oil like olive oil.
 After ready your grill, set the smoked pork chops on the grill grates and cook them for at least 4 to 5 minutes per side.

 Make sure your pork chops should be away 5 to 7 inches from the heat source.
 After giving them some minutes, check the smoked pork chops temperature with a meat thermometer.
 When it has become caramelized, ready properly, and reaches its temperature at 145 degrees F, switch off the grill heat source.
 Now your pork chops are ready to serve, but let them cool for a minute before serving.

 Meet one of the easiest methods “stovetop” that works well as compared to other methods.
 It cooks your pork chops quickly in any weather within a few minutes no matter what the weather is.
 Only choose a nonstick skillet and keep it on the burner.

 Set the medium-high heat.
 Add one tablespoon of olive oil or any other cooking oil in the pan and heat it well until shimmering but not too hot.
 When the oil starts to leave out smoke, add the pork chops to the pan and cook them for 2 to 3 minutes per side.
 Turn the side of the pork chops and give time more than 2 to 3 minutes to the other side.